prebid/prebid-server/sample/README.md

 ## Common steps

 ### Steps
+1. Ensure `pbs.yaml` config file neither exists in `/etc/config` directory nor in the root directory of the repo, otherwise the `pbs.yaml` will overwrite `app.yaml`.

-1. Bring up an instance by running `docker-compose up <number>_<name>` in the `sample` folder.
+2. Bring up an instance by running `docker-compose up <number>_<name>` in the `sample` folder.

-2. Wait patiently until you see ` Admin server starting on: :6060` and `Main server starting on: :8000` in the command line output.
+3. Wait patiently until you see ` Admin server starting on: :6060` and `Main server starting on: :8000` in the command line output.
 This marks the Prebid Server instance finishing its initialization and is ready to serve the auction traffic.

-3. you can copy the URL `http://localhost:8000/status` and paste it into your browser.
+4. you can copy the URL `http://localhost:8000/status` and paste it into your browser.
 You should see `ok` in the response which is another way to tell the Prebid Server that the main auction server is up and running.

-4. Open a new tab in your browser and turn on the console UI.
+5. Open a new tab in your browser and turn on the console UI.
 If you are using Chrome, you can right-click on the page and click `inspect`.
 Once the console UI is on, click on the `Network` tab to inspect the traffic later.

-5. Copy the URL `http://localhost:8000/static/pbjs.html?pbjs_debug=true` into your browser.
+6. Copy the URL `http://localhost:8000/static/pbjs.html?pbjs_debug=true` into your browser.
 It starts the example immediately with debugging information from `Prebid JS`, and you can inspect the request and response between `Prebid JS` and `Prebid Server`.

-6. After playing with the example, type `docker-compose down`.
+7. After playing with the example, type `docker-compose down`.
 This is to shut down the existing Sample so you can start the next one you want to select.